mohdaliiqbal/springxd-docker-compose/README.md

 ####The Composition
 Coming back to the [docker-compose.yml](https://github.com/mohdaliiqbal/springxd-docker-compose/blob/master/docker-compose.yml).
 The file defines the containers needed to run the Spring XD in distributed mode with Rabbit transport.
-All of the containers are configured to take `net:"host"` setting.
-That allows the containers to talk to each other using the loop back localhost address and make them look like running in one machine.
-This works very well with the out of the box `server.yml` default settings.
+All of the containers are linked together using docker-compose links.
+Since every container has its own IP/hostname, we have to do extra environment settings in the `springxd.env` file.
+The `springxd.env` file overrides the spring-xd config to point the admin and container nodes to the redis, rabbitmq, zookeeper and hsqldb containers.

 #####XDDATA Container
 Lets go through the container defined in the yml.
 Most importantly ***xddata*** container which is the first container defined in the `docker-compose.yml`.